Thermoplastic: Polyphenylene oxide

 Polyphenylene oxide (PPO), which is obtained from the free-radical, step-growth oxidative coupling polymerization of 2,6-xylenol, has many attractive properties such as high heat distortion and impact strength, chemical stability to mineral and organic acids, and low water absorption.
 PPO is difficult to process, and hence the commercial resin (Noryl) is made by blending PPO with high-impact polystyrene (HIPS), which serves to reduce the processing temperature.

 Polyphenylene sulfide

-Polyphenylene sulfide (PPS) obtained by the condensation polymerization of p-dichlorobenzene and sodium sulfide, has outstanding chemical resistance, good electrical properties, excellent flame retardance, low coefficient of friction and high transparency to microwave radiation.
+Polyphenylene sulfide (PPS) is obtained by the condensation polymerization of p-dichlorobenzene and sodium sulfide.
+PPS has desirable chemical resistance, electrical properties, flame retardance, low coefficient of friction and high transparency to microwave radiation.
 PPS is principally used in coating applications.
-This is done by spraying an aqueous slurry of PPS particles and heating to temperatures above 370 °C. Particular grades of PPS can be used in injection and compression molding at temperatures (300 to 370 °C) at which PPS particles soften and undergo apparent crosslinking.
+This is done by spraying an aqueous slurry of PPS particles and heating to temperatures above 370 °C. Particular grades of PPS can be used in injection and compression molding at temperatures of 300 to 370 °C at which PPS particles soften and undergo apparent crosslinking.
 Principal applications of injection and compression molded PPS include cookware, bearings, and pump parts for service in various corrosive environments.